awesomemotive/wp101plugin/readme.txt

 === WP101 ===
-Contributors: shawndh, markjaquith, mordauk, JustinSainton, wpsmith
+Contributors: shawndh, markjaquith, mordauk, JustinSainton, wpsmith, bhwebworks
 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 3.2
 Tested up to: 4.1
-Stable tag: 3.0.4
+Stable tag: 3.1

 Delivers a complete set of WordPress tutorial videos directly within the dashboard.
 Choose which videos to show, or add your own!